hnrck/hnrck-academic-resume/content/authors/admin/_index.md

 Such an approach makes it possible to apply good industrial software practices while addressing emerging problems from networks and system states.

 I have experienced this modular approach in software and systems, and I had the opportunity to develop it on the simulation of critical cyber-physical systems that can integrate humans, software and hardware.

-I am looking for serious technological challenges.
-I would like to contribute to the conception and implementation of complex systems in a team, and to participate in the demonstration of these systems.